caolan/dispatch/README.md

     Connect.createServer(
         dispatch({
             '/about': function(req, res){ ... },
             '/user': require('./user').urls
         })
     );

 Easy!
 A really lightweight and flexible URL dispatcher that just does the obvious.

-And when I say lightweight, it currently clocks in at about 26 lines of actual JavaScript ;)
+Its also possible to define methods for URLs:

+    Connect.createServer(
+        dispatch({
+            '/user': {
+                'GET /item': function(req, res){ ... },
+                'POST /item': function(req, res){ ... },
+            }
+        })
+    );

+Just prefix the URL with the http method in uppercase followed by whitespace and then the path you want to match against.
+Nested URLs always match the last method defined in the tree.

 A couple of implementation points: